 Songs may be stored in the File manager.
-The folder system enables the user to organize songs into groups and create simple playlists of MP3 songs.
+The folder system enables the user to organize songs into groups.

 Songs may be collected in numerous ways, including Internet download and file transfer from a PC.

 The media player is intelligently aware of other applications in the phone: